 Sennheiser PXC 550 – It has 2 ANC options, the first can be adjusted via the smartphone app, the second is fixed 100% ANC intensity.
 It has one ambient mode and built-in audio effects selection, as well as auto-pause.
 The app which is also a music player can also adjust EQ.
 Best of all, there is no power button: just twist the headphones and the headphones will power down.

-FIIL Diva – It is the only headphones among these tester to listen to music with ambient modes.
-There are 2 ambient modes, plus a wind cut-off ANC mode, and a full-fledged app to control the headphones.
+FIIL Diva – It comes with 2 ambient modes, plus a wind cut-off ANC mode, and a full-fledged app to control the headphones.
 There are prefixed 2 EQ settings.
-It also has auto-pause, and the only headphones to allow listening to music with ambient mode enabled, so you can enjoy music while being aware of surroundings at the same time.
+It also has auto-pause, just like BackBeat PRO 2.
+And a little cheesy feature: the logo on the earcups lights up (which can be turned off via the app)!

 Beoplay H9 – It only has ANC on-off option and touchpad controls.
 There is no ambient mode nor adjustable ANC level.
 It’s the only headphones that have removable battery.